iianarmas/ffsc_scheduler/README.md

 - Only the Pastor can set goals
 - Members can still view schedules

+### Future Plans
+- Add Music Team scheduling
+- Add feature to see church stats i.e. Church Attendance Stats (Overall and per Outreach), Faith Groups stats, etc. to help assess the health of the Church and groups
+- Add a feature to easily handle faith groups
+- Add Messaging capability

 #### Screenshots

 <a href="url"><img src="https://github.com/iianarmas/ffsc_scheduler/blob/main/mockups/tia393612602921175319.png" align="left" height="450" width="230" ></a>